kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-4.md

 2. Azure AI Foundry Project (provided)

 ## DO NOT SKIP THIS STEP - Delete the .vscode directory from the Codespace
 For this exercise, you are using a different App Service.
-To ensure the deployment for this exercise points to the correct app, you must delete the `.vscode` directory that is generated during Exercise 1.
+To ensure the deployment for this exercise points to the correct app, you must delete the `.vscode` directory that may have been generated during Exercise 1.
 This directory contains a config file that points all VS Code deployments from this workspace to that app.
+If this directory was not created for you, you can skip this step.

 Right-click on the `.vscode` code directory and select **Delete**.